dhaval201279/dhaval-shah.com/content/post/2024-12-29-parallel-processing-with-virtual-threads-reactor-vs-jdk.md

  With JDK 21, developers have 2 options viz.
 Platform / Virtual threads when it comes to implementing asynchronous / concurrent workflows.
 Hence it becomes very important to understand - which would fare better when it comes to performance engineering.
 Logically it is quite evident, but below graph factually shows that Virtual threads based implementation are much more faster than Platform threads based implementation.

 [![ Processing Time - Platform Vs Virtual Threads with JDK / Spring Core Reactor  ](https://www.dhaval-shah.com/images/wp-content/uploads/2025/01/vt-vs-platform-comparison.png)](https://www.dhaval-shah.com/images/wp-content/uploads/2025/01/vt-vs-platform-comparison.png)

-### 5.2.1 Total time spent in processing the entire list

 # Conclusion